terrajobst/api-fingerprint/README.md

 We have various static analysis tools that report information about .NET APIs.
-We often want to correlate outputs from different tools but this is virtually impossible because each tool differs in the way it represents APIs.
+We often want to correlate outputs from different tools but this is virtually impossible because each tool differs in the way it represents them.

 For example, let's say a tool reports about the usage of `List<Customer>.Add(Customer)`.
 There are various ways this can be expressed: